JeroenDeDauw/HotbuildExtra/README.md

 To get an idea of which units are added by this mod, have a look at this file: https://github.com/JeroenDeDauw/HotbuildExtra/blob/master/hook/lua/keymap/unitkeygroups.lua

+For the base HotBuild from FAF, see https://github.com/FAForever/fa/blob/deploy/fafdevelop/lua/keymap/unitkeygroups.lua

 ## Installation

 You can find this mod in the [Forged Alliance Forever](https://faforever.com/) mod vault.
 It's name is "Hotbuild Extra".
 The author is EntropyWins.